 Bass is classified into several types and categories.
 There are some basses that are thicker and goes with a lower range while the tessitura varies with a higher range.

 A Bass-baritone is the low-lying classical bass that shares several qualities with the Baritone-voice which is normally distinguished by two attributes.
 First, the voice must have a ripely resonant lower-range that is associated with a bass voice.
-Secondly the bass voice must be capable of singing comfortably with a baritone tessitura.
+Secondly, the bass voice must be capable of singing comfortably with a baritone tessitura.

 2) Basso Profundo

-A Basso Profundo is a type of a bass that is associated with the lowest vocal range.
+A Basso Profundo is a type of bass that is associated with the lowest vocal range.
 It normally falls in the category of thicker and lower instruments of the vocal fach.
 With this type of bass, most singers find it difficult to sustain with their voice.
 A Bass Profundo requires one to have the ability to sing notes in a bit lower register.

 3) Lyrical Bass

 The lyrical bass is also known as Basso Cantabile, and it’s a type of a bass that can sustain a higher Tessitura than Bass Profundo.
-In the low registers and lower middle, this bass dark reflects a darker color that is more lyrical.
+In the low registers and lower-middle, this bass dark reflects a darker color that is more lyrical.
 The Lyrical bass is flexible and can be sung more easily in the upper Tessitura.

 How to Expand Your Vocal Range Downward?

 If you are a professional singer, it is important that you push your vocal range downward when singing bass.
 It requires practice, and the more you practice, the better the result would be.
 One caveat, however, is that you should not over-practice for it may overtax your voice and eventually lead to complications.
-On the other hand, lack of practice will surely not yield any measurable result.
+On the other hand, lack of practice will surely not yield any measurable results.

 Another point to consider is this—if you are desirous of expanding your range downward, you should also expand your range upward.
 Although your focus would be to expand your vocal range up, it is good to consider that you would only completely develop your lower vocal range if you are able to develop your high range.